finos/common-domain-model/docs/cdm-guidelines.md

 # Setup

-In order to use the CDM in a Maven project, the following dependency needs to be addeed to the project pom.xml:
+In order to use the CDM in a Maven project, the following dependency needs to be added to the project pom.xml:

 ``` xml
 <dependency>